near/docs/docs/concepts/decentralized-storage.md

 - With [IPFS W3Authed Gateway](https://docs.ipfs.io/concepts/ipfs-gateway/#authenticated-gateways)

 > You can find more `ipfsW3GW` endpoints on [LINK](https://github.com/crustio/ipfsscan/blob/main/lib/constans.ts#L29).
-> You can also find more `authHeader` web3 supports on [LINK](https://github.com/RoyTimes/crust-workshop/tree/master/src), the following exmaple just takes Near as example.
+> You can also find more `authHeader` web3 supports on [LINK](https://github.com/RoyTimes/crust-workshop/tree/master/src), the following sample just takes Near as an example.

 ```typescript
 import { create } from 'ipfs-http-client'